Djeez2/XP2Earth/README.md

 ## Installation

 - Extract the zip file in the X-Plane\Resources\plugins folder.
+Ensure that you don't accidentally create a double xp2earth\xp2earth folder.
 - Install Google Earth Pro desktop application (free of charge, see its license)
+- Install the Microsoft Visual C++ Runtime 2019 from https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads.

 ## One-time setup